-Germany lifts alert of imminent attack in Munich
+Germany lifts alert of terror attack in Munich

 Officials had said they were tipped off about a plot by the Islamic State group to strike at the southern German city shortly before midnight as Europe prepared to ring in the New Year in an atmosphere of unprecedented security.

-European capitals have been on high alert since November when IS jihadists slaughtered 130 people in a series of gun and suicide attacks in Paris, stoking fears they could stage further attacks over the Christmas and New Year holidays.
+European capitals have been on high alert since November when IS jihadists slaughtered 130 people in a series of gun and suicide attacks in Paris, stoking fears new assaults could happen over the Christmas and New Year holidays.

-But German investigators, acting on information from a foreign intelligence service, said they have so far failed to substantiate the threat.
+But German investigators, acting on information from "friendly countries" including France, said they have so far failed to substantiate the threat.

 "Overall I would say that the situation for Munich is as it was before this threat of attack," Munich police chief Hubertus Andrae told journalists on Friday.